fakedrtom/SVAFotate/supporting_data/README.md

 Because this version of gnomAD includes new populations, the SV calls from CCDG, 1000G, and TOPMed have been reformatted to account for these additional populations.
-Please note that 1000G SVs are identified with `ThousG` in this file to better aid downstream use VCFs annotated by SVAFotate.
+Please note that 1000G SVs are identified with `ThousG` in this file to better aid downstream use of VCFs annotated by SVAFotate.
 Since gnomAD v4.1 was aligned to GRCh38, no liftover was required to create this data.
 It is recommended that this BED file be used over the older files listed (and described below) in this repo.